Photo of Stratos Pahis

 Biography

-Professor Pahis has published or has works forthcoming in almost all of the major peer-reviewed publications in the field, including the American Journal of International Law, the Journal of International Economic Law, the World Trade Review, and the Journal of World Investment and Trade.
-He has also published in several student-edited law reviews, including the Yale Law Journal, the Yale Journal of International Law, and the Virginia Journal of International Law.
+Professor Pahis has published or has works forthcoming in the major peer-reviewed publications in the field, including the American Journal of International Law, the World Trade Review, the Journal of International Economic Law, the ICSID Review - Foreign Investment Law Journal, and the Journal of World Investment and Trade.
+He has also published in several student-edited law reviews, including the Yale Law Journal, the Yale Journal of International Law, the University of Pennsylvania Journal of International Law, and the Virginia Journal of International Law.

-Before joining Brooklyn Law School, Pahis practiced, taught, and researched international law and trade throughout the Western Hemisphere.
-He worked in private practice for almost eight years, including as counsel in the international arbitration group of WilmerHale in New York.
-He was a visiting researcher at la Universidad Autónoma de Puebla in Mexico; the International Commission of Jurists in Geneva; and the European University Institute in Florence.
-He has taught at la Universidad de San Andrés in Buenos Aires, the University of Pennsylvania, New York University, and Wake Forest University.
+Pahis has taught and researched international law and trade throughout the Western Hemisphere.
+He was a John Sloan Dickey Research Fellow at la Universidad Autónoma de Puebla in Mexico; the Robert L. Bernstein Fellow at the International Commission of Jurists in Geneva; and a Visiting Researcher at the European University Institute in Florence.
+He has taught at la Universidad de San Andrés in Buenos Aires, the University of Pennsylvania, New York University, and was on the faculty at Wake Forest University.
 Most recently, while on the faculty of Brooklyn Law School, he visited at Columbia Law School, where he taught international trade law.

 Pahis speaks five languages, including English, Spanish, French, Greek, and (some) Italian.